whi-lab/whi-lab.github.io/README.markdown

 * On a separate terminal, run `make link`
 * Check `wget-run.log` for any broken links.

+Note that several links point to resources in saeedabdullah.com.
+You can check that those links are valid by running the following command:
+`make link-local-sa`.
+Then check `wget-run.log` for broken links.

-If you want to check for broken links in the deployed website, you can use the following command:
+If you want to check the links in the live (deployed) site, you can run `make link-live-sa` and check `wget-run.log` for broken links.
-`wget --spider -H --domains whilab.org -r -nd -nv  -l 0 -o  run.log -w 1 whilab.org`.
-You can then check `run.log` to find any broken links.